Welcome to Flames Nation

 The Flames captured the ASUN Men’s Basketball Championship, punching their ticket to the NCAA Tournament as a No. 12 seed.
 The Flames upended No. 5 seed Mississippi State in the first round of the NCAA Tournament, marking the first time the team has picked up a win in the “Big Dance” in their fourth trip to the tournament.

 Liberty’s only NCAA programs not competing in the ASUN conference are football, which will enter its third season as an FBS independent, field hockey (BIG EAST Conference), and women’s swimming and diving (CCSA).

 Flames triathlete Giovanni Bianco, a graduate student from Italy, won the 20-24-year-old long-course triathlon division at the Multisport World Championship Festival in Denmark, in July 2018.

 In January, Liberty University’s men’s wrestling team became the first team in the NCWA National Duals tournament’s 11-year history to defend its national title.

 The 2019 State Games of America were hosted on Liberty’s campus.

 In October, Flames Baseball traveled to the Dominican Republic to lead a youth baseball clinic on a field shared by the San Francisco Giants.
 Players and coaching staff also visited an orphanage for disabled children, delivered food to an outlying village, played games against local teams, and shared the gospel wherever they went.

 Liberty’s Club Sports program is modeled after an NCAA Division III athletics department and is unlike any other in the country.
-With over 40 teams and more than 700 members and coaches, as well as professional grade facilities and training areas, Liberty’s Club Sports programs bring serious match-ups and exhilarating competition to the Liberty arena.
+With 39 teams and more than 700 members and coaches, as well as professional-grade facilities and training areas, Liberty’s Club Sports programs bring serious match-ups and exhilarating competition to the Liberty arena.

 Check them out and cheer them on — because the real secret to our home-field advantage is our fans.